alexbeletsky/backbone-express-spa/README.md

 # Backbone.js + Express.js SPA boilerplate

-This project is supposed to be a *starter kit* helping a community to build Single Page architectures based upon Backbone.js and Express.js frameworks.
+This project is supposed to be a *starter kit* helping the community build Single Page Application architectures based on Backbone.js and Express.js frameworks.

-Pragmatic approach is key.
-The simplest implementation as possible, just to show the way not finalized application.
+A Pragmatic approach is key.
+The simplest implementation possible, just to show the way, not a finalized application.
 It covers aspects of front-end design, as well as open API.

 You are the one, who can help project to grow.
 Join now and contribute, your help is much appreciated.

-NOTE: it still in **progress**.
+NOTE: It is still in **progress**.
 If you would like to contribute, please join the discussion/implementation of currently opened [issues](https://github.com/alexanderbeletsky/backbone-express-spa/issues).

 ## Contents